Curry is neither a spice nor a spice mix. It's just a sauce with spices in it.

 Curry powder, a commercially prepared mix of spices (mostly turmeric, cumin and coriander), is a Western notion dating to the eighteenth century.
 It was first prepared & sold by Indian merchants to members of the British Colonial government & army returning to Britain.

 No self-respecting Indian cook uses curry powder!
 If you have any in your pantry, throw it out unless it is fresh & well-sourced.
-Indians may use up to ten to twelve spices in one dish but they are all added individually &at different times in the preparation.
+Indians may use upwards of ten spices in one dish but they are all added individually & at different times in the preparation.
 They may be used whole, ground, toasted, crushed, or just popped in oil to release flavor.